kurtosis-tech/eth-network-package/README.md

             "cl_client_log_level": "",

             //  A list of optional extra params that will be passed to the CL client Beacon container for modifying its behaviour
-            //  If the client combines the Beacon & validator nodes (e.g. Teku, Nimbus), then this list will be passed to the combined Beacon-validator node
+            //  If the client combines the Beacon & validator nodes (e.g. Teku), then this list will be passed to the combined Beacon-validator node
             "beacon_extra_params": [],

             //  A list of optional extra params that will be passed to the CL client validator container for modifying its behaviour
-            //  If the client combines the Beacon & validator nodes (e.g. Teku, Nimbus), then this list will also be passed to the combined Beacon-validator node
+            //  If the client combines the Beacon & validator nodes (e.g. Teku), then this list will also be passed to the combined Beacon-validator node
             "validator_extra_params": [],

             // A set of parameters the node needs to reach an external block building network